wp-plugins/contact-form-7-to-database-extension/readme.txt

 Tested up to: 4.0
 Stable tag: 2.8.16

-Saves submitted form data to the database and allows you to export the data to a file and use short codes to display it.
+Saves submitted form data to the database.
+Export the data to a file and or short codes to display it.

 == Description ==